About the consultation

 • support community resilience, liveability, biodiversity and climate adaptation.

-To find out more about the the Victorian Government's consultation, visit their website:
+To find out more about the the government's consultation, visit their website:

 How you participated

-During consultation, you could have had your say by answering the survey questions, making a written submission, or both on the Victorian Government website.
+Consultation involved answering survey questions, making a written submission, or both on the Victorian Government's website.

 • Completing the survey